Twitter faces more heat as FIRs registered for depicting distorted India map, allowing child sexual abuse material | Law-Order

 Section 505 (2) relates to ''statements creating or promoting enmity, hatred or ill-will between classes''.

-Twitter had on Monday removed the wrong map that showed the Union Territories of Ladakh and Jammu and Kashmir outside India, following an uproar.
+The map showed the Union Territories of Ladakh and Jammu and Kashmir outside India.

 On Tuesday, Madhya Pradesh police said that a First Information Report (FIR) was registered against Maheshwari under section 505(2) of the Indian Penal Code over the distorted map.